eecs-330/winter2020/pages/reflections.md

 <img style="margin-left:auto;margin-right:auto;width:600px;display:block;" src="/winter2020/assets/images/reflections/summary_chart.svg" />

 # 5. Takeaways
-In an effort to translate this to a list of lessons learned / next steps, here's what I've come up with:
+In an effort to translate this to a list of lessons learned / next steps, I agree with Nell and Mike that the course ought to be split.

+## Phase 1: Technical Aspects of Front-End Web Design
+By this, I mean exploring, in greater depth, things like UX/UI/Standards, as well as HTML/CSS/JavaScript best practices.
+Some "big ideas" I would expect to see here:
-1. Create a Web Dev course that focuses on UX/UI, responsive / progressive web apps, creating data-driven web templates, accessibility, and visual design.
+ * Create a Web Dev course that focuses on UX/UI, responsive / progressive web apps, creating data-driven web templates, accessibility, and visual design.